 Advance Your Career—or Your Education

 Graduates of TCI’s HVAC & Refrigeration Technology program go on to careers as control technicians, climate control engineers for specialized facilities, service personnel for utility companies, private contractors, HVAC product manufacturers, government agency analysts, merchandising and sales representatives, service tech installers, plant operators, superintendent/facility manager and HVAC/R mechanics.
-Others go on to continue their education at four-year colleges that share TCI’s New York State Board of Regents State or Middle States Commission on Higher Education Regional Accreditations.
+Others go on to continue their education at four-year colleges that share TCI’s New York State Board of Regents State regulation or Middle States Commission on Higher Education Regional accreditation.